 We typically identify a potential new degree program or emphasis area through market demand or from proposals developed by faculty, staff, students, alumni, or partners, and then perform an analysis of the development cost and the long-term demand for the program.
-If, following this analysis, we decide to proceed with the program, our Curriculum Design and Development Team designates a subject matter expert who works with other faculty and our curriculum development personnel to design a program that is consistent with our academically rigorous, career-oriented program standards.
-The program is then reviewed by the dean of the applicable college, the Program Standards and Evaluation Committee, Academic Affairs Committee, our Provost and Chief Academic Officer, and finally, our President.
-Upon approval, the subject matter expert develops a course syllabus and our Marketing Department creates a marketing plan to publicize the new program.
+If, following this analysis, we decide to proceed with the program, our Curriculum Design and Development Team designates a subject matter expert who works with other faculty and our instructional designers to design a program that is consistent with our academically rigorous, career-oriented program standards.
+The program is then reviewed by the dean of the applicable college, the Program Standards and Evaluation Committee, Academic Affairs Committee, and finally, our President and Chief Academic Officer.
+Upon accreditation and regulatory approval, the subject matter expert develops a course syllabus and our Marketing Department creates a marketing plan to publicize the new program.
 Our average program development process is six months from proposal to course introduction.
 The development process is typically longer if we are expanding into a new field or offering a new level of degree.